kagiko/vaultwarden-wiki/Enabling-WebSocket-notifications.md

 <br>

 WebSocket's are enabled by default since v1.29.0 of Vaultwarden.
-Previous versions needed a reverse proxy because WebSockets were running on a different port than then default HTTPS port.<br>
+Previous versions needed a reverse proxy because WebSockets were running on a different port than than default HTTPS port.<br>
 The old implementation is still available in v1.29.0 to not break during updates for now.
 But this will be removed in the future.<br>

 <br>